genboy/hyperreal/README.md

-# Welcome in the Hyperreal world where fiction becomes reality.
+# Welcome in the Hyperreal world

-Observations and philosophy into the 21st century and beyond
+Observations and philosophy into the 21st century and beyond, where fiction becomes reality.

 ![](https://raw.githubusercontent.com/genboy/hyperreal/master/sources/documents/2020/album_madame-x_deluxe_back.jpg)